 Maintain a clean home; dust bunnies do not acceptable pets make!

 Just say no to carpet stains and health issues by cleaning food spills and pet accidents immediately.

-If your house is equipped with a basement drain, be sure to clean and disinfect it on a monthly basis.
+If your house is equipped with a basement drain, be sure to inspect, clean and disinfect it on a monthly basis.

 Install and use electric vent fans in your kitchen and baths with a duct connection to the exterior of the residence.
 The one in your kitchen will keep your air cleaner if you fry food and the one in the bath will remove moisture, minimizing your chances of mold and mildew.

 When building materials or carpets get wet, dry them right away.
 Again, you want to minimize your chances of mold and mildew.

 Radon Testing will Identify a Health Threat